Native to North America

 LANDSCAPE USES: The clean shiny foliage and heavy flower production make this Bluestar an excellent candidate for use as an Accent.
 It can also be used as a Butterfly Nectar Plant, Group or Mass.
 It injects Fall Color and Showy Blooms into the landscape.
 Plants are valuable components of Cottage Gardens, Deer Resistant Plantings, Water-wise Landscapes, Low Maintenance Plantings, Meadow or Prairie Gardens, Perennial Borders, Shade Gardens and Wildlife Gardens.

-COMPANION & UNDERSTUDY PLANTS: Shining Bluestar blooms coincide with those of prairie phlox, false indigo and beard tongue.
+COMPANION & UNDERSTUDY PLANTS: Shining Bluestar blooms coincide with those of meadow phlox, false indigo and beard tongue.
 The golden fall foliage is attractive with fall asters like ‘Raydon’s Favorite’.

-Other Amsonias like the closely related Willow Bluestar or Eastern Bluestar can be substituted if this one is not available.
+Other Amsonias like the closely related Amsonia tabernaemontana v. salicifolia or Amsonia tabernaemontana can be substituted if this one is not available.

 TRIVIA: Richard T. Hawke of the Chicago Botanic Garden conducted a comparative study of 11 taxa of hardy amsonias.
 Amsonia illustris was one of the two with the highest rankings.
 According to the study, this species “…received excellent ratings because of high flower production, superior habit, good health and winter hardiness.”